-12. The Engaged Learning Committee
+12. The Experiential Learning Committee

 - a.
-The Engaged Learning Committee shall review and make recommendations to the Dean for the development and evaluation of engaged learning activities in the College, including service-learning, study abroad, undergraduate research, and the arts. - b.
+The Experiential Learning Committee shall review and make recommendations to the Dean for the development and evaluation of experiential learning activities in the College, including undergraduate research, the arts, service-learning, study abroad, competitive academic teams, internships, and student mentoring. - b.
 The Committee shall make recommendations to appropriate committees and the faculty on the options and standards for successful achievement of the Experiential requirement (EXP) in General Education. - c.
-The Committee shall collect assessment data on the EXP program and submit a report to the CLAS faculty on an annual basis. - d.
+The Committee shall collect assessment data on the EXP program and submit a report to the CLAS faculty on a triennial basis. - d.
 The Committee shall serve as the College's liaison to the library.